SHINTADAVIS/ML_AI_Internship/README.md

-# TCS iON RIO-125 :Automate extraction of handwritten text from an image
+# TCS iON Remote Internship RIO-125 :Automate extraction of handwritten text from an image
 # Project Overview
 This project was developed as part of the TCS iON RIO 125 Remote Internship program, a part of Certified Specialist in Machine learning and Artificial Intelligence program by ICT Academy of Kerala in association with Kerala Knowledge Economy Mission (KKEM).